ProdataSQL/Demos/AzFunctions/README.md

 Average run times are show below.
 Potentially the c# azure funciton was more than 2x faster then the ADF Copy Activity.
 ![Performance Comparison](Performance.PNG)

+Notes:

-Note: We were using the most basic tier of azure functions on a Linux host.
+1. We were using the most basic tier of azure functions on a Linux host.
 The "consumption" plan is about 1 core and 1.5GB ram so really limited in resources.
+2. We read the file into a DataTable.
+Its a bit more complex but potentially faster and more scalable to use a streaming interface like iDataReader.

 ## Testing c# Azure Function from VS Unit Test and from ADF

 We can invoke the AzFunction either locally from VS Unit Test or once pulished from ADF.
 Examples of these two experiences are below

 c# Unit Test Running using Test Explorer